altafang/FV_with_petsc/README.md

 Outputs:
 - phi.h5 -- hdf5 file with the solved field

-## Motivation/Applications
+## Motivation and example applications

-This package is a wrapper that uses PETSc to quickly solve simple linear finite difference/finite volume PDEs.
-Thus, the user does not need to worry about PETSc syntax and implementation details.
+This package uses PETSc to quickly solve simple linear finite difference/finite volume PDEs.
+The idea is to wrap the specific PETSc calls so that the user does not need to worry about learning PETSc syntax and usage details.
-Also, large systems can be solved efficiently and rapidly because computation can be done in parallel over many processors, and the code is in C++.

 For example, this package can be used to numerically calculate the effective conductivity of a material with an arbitrary microstructure.